joeymeech/Blackjack-Monte-Carlo-Simulation/README.md

 ![Soft Totals](https://josephmilici.com/softTable.png)

-There are also unit tests created that you may use, along with dev docs that may be generated.
+There are also unit tests, along with dev docs that may be generated.
 Have fun playing :)

 Credits: Joseph Milici